Don't Allow Your Vehicle to Be a Victim of a Non-Consensual Tow

 How Much Will A Non-Consensual Tow Cost?

-$150.00.
+A non-consensual tow can get expensive quickly.
+In Indiana, a tow company can charge a tow fee of $150.00.
 Unfortunately, they can tack on other fees for other services they state they render at the time of your tow.
 Extra fees may include extra personnel or specialized equipment.
 An example of this would be an additional dolly or winch fee.

 Once your vehicle goes to the storage yard, you can then receive a charge of $30 per day for storage.
 Do not allow your vehicle to be a victim of a non-consensual tow.
 Always know who to call when you find yourself on the side of the road.